Atakirk2/Atakirk2/README.md

 Software Engineer
 -------------------

-I've been learning programming for 4 years and I am dealing with Front-End for 2 years.
+I've been learning programming for 4 years and I am dealing with Deep Learning currently.
 My passion is to learn something new and create something with the knowledge I have learned.
-I am currently interested in React and I am trying to improve myself in this regard.
+I am currently interested in Convolutional Neural Networks and Quantization and I am trying to improve myself in this regard.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [Atakirk](http://https://atakirk2.github.io)